 I hope this helps.
 In your case, you just want to control your preamp gain until you're input is dancing around -18 dB in the software, pre-fader.
 This means you want to observe your levels without the influence of the volume fader interfering, which again means setting the fader to 0 dB.

 Once you've set up your preamp's levels and have recorded your tracks, you can start messing with the volume of the tracks while still aiming for a final mix level getting near 0 dB in the DAW.
-You'll have to take away, add, compress and compensate for that, etc. You will knock it out of balance and that's expected.
+You'll have to take away, add, compress and compensate for that, etc. You will knock it all out of balance and that's expected, only on the individual track faders though.
 The important part is getting the hardware levels set properly, and make sure to check these each time you start recording.

 Good luck, please hit us back if you need more help!